-4. Current and Future Efforts (Modification of the FEFTA on Inward Direct Investment(1st of Oct 2017))
+4-1.
+Reform of the Law and Regulation (Modification of the FEFTA on Inward Direct Investment(1st of Oct 2017))

 - Foreign investors who would take non-listed stocks from other foreign investors, is obliged to submit prior notification to the GOJ, if such deal would potentially cause threat to the national security. - Ministries can give an order to foreign investors to take actions for mitigation measures, e.g., sell stock, stop dealing, where the investment is deemed as harming national security.